VirtusLab/git-machete-intellij-plugin/README.md

 `master`, in turn, is the parent of `hotfix/add-trigger`.
 `develop` and `master` are root branches.

-When branch layout is created, Git Machete indicates a relation between parent branch and each of its child branches.
+When the branch layout is created, Git Machete indicates a relation between the parent branch and each of its child branches.
-If the edge between them is green that means child branch is in sync with its parent branch &mdash; in other words, there are no commits in parent branch that don't belong to the child.
+If the edge between them is green that means the child branch is in sync with its parent branch &mdash; in other words, there are no commits in the parent branch that don't belong to the child.
 But if there are some commits in the parent branch that are **not** reachable from the child, then the edge is red &mdash; you need to [rebase](#rebase) child branch onto the parent.

-Machete file editor will help you with managing `machete` file: it underlines any errors (bad indentation or nonexistent branches) and proposes branch names based on local repository branches.
+Machete file editor will help you with managing the `machete` file: it underlines any errors (bad indentation or nonexistent branches) and proposes branch names based on local repository branches.
 When file editing is done, you can click the button in the top right corner of the file editor to refresh the machete branch layout.

 ![](docs/machete_file_editor.gif)

-For more information about `machete` file, look at the [reference blog post](https://medium.com/virtuslab/make-your-way-through-the-git-rebase-jungle-with-git-machete-e2ed4dbacd02).
+For more information about the `machete` file, look at the [reference blog post](https://medium.com/virtuslab/make-your-way-through-the-git-rebase-jungle-with-git-machete-e2ed4dbacd02).

 ### Check out branches

-With Git Machete you can easily check out branches that have been defined in `machete` file.
+With the Git Machete you can easily check out branches that have been defined in the `machete` file.
 Just right-click on the branch you want to check out and select `Checkout`.
 You can also double-click on the selected branch to check it out.
 The current branch is underlined in a branch layout.